 - Sort – Put stuff away.
 After getting the trash out of our way, we put away the things we need to produce a product.
 We may not immediately need them for days or weeks, but they’re definitely not trash.
 The problem encountered with sorting is that sometimes there’s no place to put things.
 This brings us to the next S…

 After getting into the habit of 3-S’ing things got a lot more efficient.
 We were no longer staring at trash on a bench trying to get our brain to see that gage pin we were just using!
 Our workbenches were clean and clear.
-We weren’t walking around the shop looking for the drill motor because we created a spot for it in the “Tools Cabinet” we labeled.
+We weren’t walking around the shop looking for the drill motor because we created a spot for it at our assembly cell.
 We weren’t wondering what happened to that backup endmill because we created a designated drawer for all new tooling.
 This newfound clarity gave our brains the ability to engage in eliminating waste.
 Did you catch that?
 Waste #8 – Misused Brainpower was now being used to tackle the other 7 wastes.
 By the way, by Sweeping, Sorting and Standardizing every morning we were unknowingly practicing a 4th S – Sustaining.

 Practical examples of how we specifically eliminate waste: